Strong Defense for Assault Charges – Fort Worth TX – Free Consultation

 Contact a Defense Attorney for Assault Charges in Fort Worth

 Call now to schedule a free case review with Jeff Hampton, an award winning defense attorney.
 When you are facing charges for a violent crime like simple assault or more serious felony charges like assault with a deadly weapon or assault of a public servant, your defense team matters.
 A conviction for assault can land you in prison from anywhere between 180 days to over 20 years depending on how it is classified by the judge.
-You need the best, call the Fort Worth assault lawyer trusted by residents of Tarrant County for over a decade.
+When you need an experienced criminal defense lawyer, call the Fort Worth assault lawyer trusted by residents of Tarrant County for over a decade.
 Call our office now at 817-435-2909 to schedule a free consultation and we can start building your defense.